 - Cake: a small two-tiered wedding cake

 - Photography: 3-hours, high-resolution disk of your edited images

-- Planning & onsite coordination: Much like ordering off a menu, you select from over 30 Colorado small wedding locations, several professional photographers, and various wedding cake and floral styles.
+- Planning & onsite coordination: Select from over 30 Colorado small wedding locations, several professional photographers, and local officiants.
+You receive personalized wedding cake and floral designs.
 Wendee books & coordinates vendors, provides a day-of schedule, and assists you with the Colorado marriage license (how and where to obtain it).
 During your planning, she provides you with local information such as accommodations, transportation, spa, hair & make-up service.
 Onsite, she guides you through the wedding day, providing up to three hours of coordination.
 She manages the venue, vendors, picks-up and delivers your flowers and wedding cake.

 - Personalized wedding: although this is a package, it is highly personalized to reflect your style and vision - no two weddings are ever the same.
 Please scroll down the page and view photos of our small weddings.
 Each one is truly unique.

 - Still have questions?
 Read this page for the "nitty gritty" details about the package.
 Please also call Wendee at (303) 946-4442 to discuss how the wedding day flows.